- With the future of liberal democracy hanging in the balance, what next? (with Robert Muggah; OpenDemocracy, 14

 Bruno Giussani is a curator of ideas.
 He is the European director of TED, the nonprofit organization behind the TED and TEDGlobal conferences, and the popular online TEDTalks.
 Bruno is a member of TED's senior team and curates and co-hosts TEDGlobal, TEDSummit, TED University and various TED Salons and special events.

 Through its conferences, TEDtalks available on

 TED.com for free (and subtitled in over 100 languages), the TEDPrize, the TED Fellowship, hundreds of local

 independently-organized events under the label TEDx, TEDBooks, TED-Ed, TED Institute and more,

 TED focuses on "Ideas Worth Spreading."
 Bruno joined TED in 2005, and produced the first TEDGlobal that year.

-Besides his role with TED, he is a Senior Advisor to the Igarape Institute a think-tank focusing on the most complex security, justice and development challenges in Latin America and Africa.
+Besides his role with TED, he is an Advisor to the Igarape Institute a think-tank focusing on the most complex security, justice and development challenges in Latin America and Africa.
 He is also a member of the Board of Directors of Tinext, a Swiss software firm he co-founded.
 Through his firm Giussani Group LLC he advises public organizations such as the ICRC and FHH as well as

 private companies, is an author and a frequent public speaker.
 He is also member of the Vatican Art and Technology Council.
 In 2011, 2012, 2014 and 2015, the magazine Wired UK selected him as one of the "Wired 100", the 100 most influential Europeans.
 In Spring 2013 he was selected as one of Good Magazine's "GOOD 100".
 From 2005 to 2015 Bruno has also curated and hosted the annual Forum des 100, which is considered among the leading conferences on politics an the economy in Switzerland.